RaquelFernandes25/RaquelFernandes25/README.md

 RaquelFernandes25/RaquelFernandes25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Olá, eu me chamo Raquel Fernandes de Carvalho
-Estou interessada em aprender mais osbre programação e projetos voltados a esta área.
+Olá, eu me chamo Raquel Fernandes de Carvalho, estou interessada em aprender mais osbre programação e projetos voltados a esta área.
-Atualmente curso Ciência da Computação
+Atualmente curso Ciência da Computação.
 Procuro colaborar no que for preciso e também trouxer experiência e aprendizado para mim.